YusufTuran34/YouTubeAi/README.md

 and a standalone tweet job that calls `post_to_twitter.sh --tag lofi`.

 ## Twitter Posting
-Set your Twitter API credentials in `sh_scripts/config.conf`:
+Twitter credentials are read from the selected channel entry in `channels.env` or a channel specific config file:
 ```
 TWITTER_API_KEY="..."
 TWITTER_API_SECRET="..."